Comments, compliments and complaints

 Stage Two – Complaint

-If a satisfactory solution cannot be reached or you feel unable to raise the concern with the appropriate staff member or volunteer(s), you should contact the Chief Executive, Patrick Tonks.
+If a satisfactory solution cannot be reached or you feel unable to raise the concern with the appropriate staff member or volunteer(s), you should contact the Chief Executive, Richard Ashton.
 He can be contacted via CHECT’s offices on 020 7377 5578.
 If making a complaint in writing please include your name and contact details, and full details of the complaint.
 Your complaint will be acknowledged in writing within five working days of receipt.
 Following an investigation, a full response will be sent to you within four weeks.

 Stage Three – Appeal